Properties

 - Content row text - Specify the default font size, font treatment, and color for the content rows.

-- Hole tables - Specify default values for Onshape hole tables, including:
+- Specify default values for hole tables, including:

-- Line thickness - Specify the default thickness of the hole table lines.
+- Line thickness - Specify the default thickness of the lines.

-- Font - Specify the default font type for hole tables inserted in the drawing.
+- Font - Specify the default font type.

 - Header row text - Specify the default font size, font treatment, and color for the header row.